 Analyze build performance

-A key benefit of build scans are the various insights they provide into build performance.
+A key benefit of Build Scans are the various insights they provide into build performance.
 Many builds provide different functions for different people and will perform differently on different machines.
 Having deep performance insights available for every build enables optimizing all corners of the build, for all users.

 Use the left navigation menu to visit the Performance section.